FAQ

 Washington

+There is no cost to join the lawsuit.
 Any recovery received as a result of the lawsuit will be reduced by a 20% contingency fee paid to the attorneys.
+Administration of costs will be divided among all plaintiffs, as we now have over 400 plaintiffs.
+Those costs are expected to be less then $100 per client.

 Contact Information